plenahan/dummysports/README.md

 ```java
 dummysports/gRPC/proto
 ```
-All "language specific" protos are symlinked to these.
+All "language/build specific" protos are symlinked to these.
+So far, Rust and Go are implemented.
+Kotlin will likely be beneficial for Android development.